Sterile Neutrino Oscillations: The Global Picture: Solar neutrino analysis

 \section{Solar neutrino analysis}

 In the analysis of solar neutrino experiments we include the total rates from the radio chemical experiments Chlorine~\cite{Cleveland:1998nv}, GALLEX/GNO~\cite{Kaether:2010ag} and SAGE~\cite{Abdurashitov:2009tn}.
-Regarding real-time experiments, we include the electron scattering energy-zenith angle spectrum data from all the Super-Kamiokande phases I--IV~\cite{Hosaka:2005um, Cravens:2008aa, Abe:2010hy, SKnu2012} and the data from the three phases of SNO~\cite{Aharmim:2007nv, Aharmim:2005gt, Aharmim:2008kc}, including the results on the low energy threshold analysis of the combined SNO phases I--III~\cite{Aharmim:2011vm}.
+Regarding real-time experiments, we include the electron scattering energy-zenith angle spectrum data from all the Super-Kamiokande phases I--IV~\cite{Hosaka:2005um, Cravens:2008aa, Abe:2010hy, SKnu2012} and the data from the three phases of SNO~\cite{Aharmim:2007nv, Aharmim:2005gt, Aharmim:2008kc}.
 We also include the main set of the 740.7~days of Borexino data~\cite{Bellini:2011rx} as well as their high-energy spectrum from 246~live days~\cite{Bellini:2008mr}.
 In total the solar neutrino data used in our analysis consists of 261 data points.

 Let us now focus on the probabilities relevant for the analysis of solar neutrino experiments.
 We will assume that only the first two mass eigenstates are dynamical, while the others are taken to be infinite.
 Since physical quantities have to be independent of the parameterization of the mixing matrix, we will use the freedom in choosing a parameterization that makes analytical expressions particularly simple.
 We start from the Hamiltonian in the flavor basis: